Relativistic Dynamical Stability Criterion of Multi-Planet Systems with a Distant Companion: Analytical Stability Criterion

 The inner system undergoes accumulated precession due to GR, Laplace-Lagrange, and any other short-range effects that may affect the system, such as tidal and magnetic interactions \citep[e.g.,][]{Hut_1981, Eggleton_1998, Eggleton_2001, Fabrycky_2007, Liu_2015, Ahuir_2021}.
 In fact, any short-range effect that causes apsidal precession can suppress the eccentricity excitations brought by the EKL effect \citep[e.g.][]{Innanen_1997, Liu_2015}.
 For the inner planets to survive, these precession rates need to be faster than the induced precession from the EKL, which is responsible for the eccentricity excitations.
 Therefore, the general stability criterion can be written as:

 where $\dot \omega_{\rm LL} = 1/T_{\rm LL}$, $\dot \omega_{{\rm GR} , \max}=1/T_{{\rm GR}, \min}$, $\dot \omega_{\rm EKL} = 1/T_{\rm EKL}$, and $\dot \omega_{\rm SR}$ stands for the precession rate of other short-range forces or effects.
-Here we examine both the secular and short-range forces or effects on the argument of periapsis.
-We note that we consider the argument of periapsis precession rate due to the Laplace-Lagrange interaction, $\omega_{\rm LL}$ \citep[as was done in][]{Denham_2018}., even though it is not the resonant angle of the Laplace-Lagrange.
-It is relevant because it is the resonant angle of the EKL quadrupole level of approximation.
-Notice that while in the previous section we considered the precession timescale, we find that the stability criteria is better characterized in terms of the time derivative of the resonant angle, i.e., the precession rate of the argument of periapsis.
+Notice that while in the previous section we considered the precession timescale, we find that the stability criterion is better characterized in terms of the time derivative of the resonant angle, i.e., the precession rate of the argument of periapsis.
+Even though it is not the resonant angle of the Laplace-Lagrange secular evolution, the argument of periapsis is relevant because it is the resonant angle of the EKL quadrupole level of approximation.
 Moreover, the precession rates of different stabilizing effects can be added directly because the argument of periapsis, $\omega$, is one of the canonical variables of the system, the Delaunay's elements \citep[e.g.,][]{Valtonen_2006}.
 According to the Hamilton's equations, the time derivative of $\omega$ can be added because the Hamiltonian of interactions between different objects can be added directly.

 Equation~(\ref{eq:criterion}) generalizes the previous analytical criterion which neglected other short-range effects and is straightforward to extend beyond $2+1$ configuration to multi-planet systems.
 We first introduce the numerical methods we use throughout this work in Section \ref{sec:numerical}.
 In Section~\ref{sec:2+1 system} we then consider a two-planet system with one far-away companion ($2+1$), and extend the stability criterion to include GR effects.
 Furthermore, in Section~\ref{sec:3+1 system} we show the extension of the criterion to $3+1$ systems.